felixrindt/pretix-organizationpayment/README.rst

-Berufsgenossenschaft/Unfallkasse Payment Provider
+Organization Payment Provider
 ==========================

 This is a plugin for `pretix`_.
+It adds a payment provider for organizations.
+A user can choose from a predefined list of organizations and also has to provide a member ID there.
+You can use it for university accounts or sponsor partners.
-It adds a Payment provider for the german Berufsgenossenschaft and Unfallkasse, asking for the name of the organization and member ID.
+It was originally designed for the german Berufsgenossenschaft and Unfallkasse which pay for first aid trainings employees can do.
+Thats where bguk comes from.

 Development setup